Xetes/xts_toka/README.md

 # xts_toka
 A hair clip script for FiveM.
-Delete the -main part from the folders name.
+Remove -main part from the folders name.
+For QBCore & ESX